tavaresrafa/tavaresrafa/README.md

 ### Hey {name} 🤘

+iOS Developer: At the moment I'm migrating to iOS Development, while studying I'm also doing Freelance Projects to get experience.

-I am Front End Developer with experience in developing mid to large web applications, based on technologies like JavaScript, React, TypeScript, CSS and HTML.
+Most of my career was working as Front End Developer, which I have almost 8 years of experience in developing mid to large web applications, based on technologies like JavaScript, React, CSS and HTML.

 I'm a dual-citizen (Portugal / Brazil) and I have the EU Passport, which allows me to live and work in any country from Europe Union.